 Selection of all objects except for the locked ones.

 Selects everything except what is currently selected.
 This is useful when you want to select most of the objects in the scene, in which case it is easier to select a smaller part first and then apply the invert selection.

 Available to you: Box, Sphere, Cone, Cylinder, Tube, Torus, Plane, Polyhedron, 3D Text.

-First point.
 To quickly change the shape of the primitive, use the purple control points.

 Contour offset — makes the letters wider in outline.

 - Point Light — light spreads equally in all directions, as from a normal incandescent lamp.

 - Spot light — light is emitted in the form of a cone from a single point.
 You can adjust the size of the spot and its softness.

 - Directional Light — light is emitted from a source that is infinitely far away.
 It is not possible to bring the source of the light closer or farther away, but you can control the direction of the light.
 All the shadows cast by this light source will be parallel, ideal for simulating sunlight.